Vedhitsk/Project-1-VNIT-/README.md

-# All front-end
+# Project-1 (VNIT)
-It's developing, practicising and learning more about websites and there designs
+Website about to publish all the Sponsors